 The Ocean Course at Ponte Vedra Inn & Club

-Praise has followed the Ocean Course from the very beginning.
-In 1939, the Ocean Course was selected to host the prestigious Ryder Cup Match, an event that was unfortunately cancelled due to the onset of World War II.
-In 1942, after completing a match, golf legend Bobby Jones commented, "It's a course to challenge professionals."
-Five times in its history, the Ocean Course has proudly served as the site for the U.S. Open, qualifying five times, and as host of the Gate Invitational since 1985.
+Adding to its lore, the Ocean Course was selected to host the prestigious Ryder Cup Match in 1939, an event that was canceled due to the onset of World War II.
+The course has served as the site for the U.S. Open, qualifying five times, and as host of the Gate Invitational since 1985.

 For more than 90 years, the Ocean Course has been a cornerstone amenity at Ponte Vedra Inn & Club.
 Originally designed by Strong, the Inn’s signature course has undergone three major renovations, first in 1940, in 1998 and the current renovation which is scheduled to be completed in August 2020.
 Bobby Weed, who also led the 1998 renovation, is heading up the current course refurbishment.
 Highlights of the renovation include expanding the existing practice facility to three-times its size and adding a new private instruction area that includes both a tee and short-game practice space.

 The Ocean Course renovation project is part of a significant commitment by The Gate Hospitality Group to upgrade and modernize the resort as it approaches its centennial anniversary.
 The Gate Hospitality Group manages four of northeast Florida’s most luxurious and renowned private clubs – Ponte Vedra Inn & Club and The Lodge & Club, both located in Ponte Vedra Beach and Epping Forest Yacht and Country Club and The River Club, which are both located in Jacksonville.